Transition from Ming to Qing: Seaborne resistance (1655–1663)

 The commoners and officials in Beijing and Nanjing were waiting to support whichever side won.
 An official from Qing Beijing sent letters to family and another official in Nanjing, telling them all communication and news from Nanjing to Beijing had been cut off, that the Qing were considering abandoning Beijing and moving their capital far away to a remote location for safety since Koxinga's iron troops were rumored to be invincible.
 The letter said it reflected the grim situation being felt in Qing Beijing.
 The official told his children in Nanjing to prepare to defect to Koxinga which he himself was preparing to do.
 Koxinga's forces intercepted these letters and after reading them Koxinga may have started to regret his deliberate delays allowing the Qing to prepare for a final massive battle instead of swiftly attacking Nanjing.
 When the emperor heard of this sudden attack he is said to have slashed his throne with a sword in anger.
 But the siege of Nanjing was relieved and Zheng Chenggong repelled, forcing Zheng to take refuge in the southeastern coastal province of Fujian.
 Koxinga's Ming loyalists fought against a majority Han Chinese Bannermen Qing army when attacking Nanjing.
 The siege lasted almost three weeks, beginning on 24 August.
 Koxinga's forces were unable to maintain a complete encirclement, which enabled the city to obtain supplies and even reinforcements—though cavalry attacks by the city's forces were successful even before reinforcements arrived.
 Koxinga's forces were defeated and "slipped back" (Wakeman's phrase) to the ships which had brought them.
 Koxinga's forces were pursued to Xiamen where they were defeated in June 1660, and retreated to Taiwan.

 After the admiral Shi Lang disobeyed orders, Koxinga executed his family causing him to defect to the Qing.
 Admiral Shi later led the Qing navy to victory over Koxinga's descendants.
-Koxinga implemented extremely strict harsh discipline on his soldiers which caused many of them to defect to the Qing.
+Koxinga implemented extremely harsh discipline on his soldiers which caused many of them to defect to the Qing.
 Failure to listen to orders and failing in battle could bring death sentences with no leniency from Koxinga.
-The Qing implemented a lenient policy towards defectors who defected to the Southern Ming, Koxinga, and the Three Feudatories, inviting and allowing them back into Qing ranks without punishment even after they initially betrayed the Qing and defected, and this policy was able to secure mass defections.
+The Qing implemented a lenient policy towards defectors who defected from the Southern Ming, Koxinga, and the Three Feudatories, inviting and allowing them back into Qing ranks without punishment even after they initially betrayed the Qing and defected, and this policy was able to secure mass defections.